Exploring the Buffalo Soldiers Museum, Houston, Texas

 Entrance to Buffalo Soldiers Museum

-The Buffalo Soldiers Museum in Houston, Texas serves to remember all African American soldiers who have served in each American War from 1783 through the present day.
-Although the Buffalo Soldiers fought in the Revolutionary War, it was not until 1866 that Congress created the 9th and 10th Calvary units.
+The Buffalo Soldiers Museum in Houston, Texas, commemorates all African American soldiers who have served in every American War from 1783 to the present.
+Although the Buffalo Soldiers fought in the Revolutionary War, Congress did not establish the 9th and 10th Cavalry units until 1866.
 The nickname, Buffalo Soldiers, was given to these fierce fighting men by the Cheyenne Indians.
 The term has been synonymous with all African American Soldiers.
-I was privileged to tour this inspiring museum with board member, Sam Davis.
+I was privileged to tour this inspiring museum with board member Sam Davis.

 Founder, Paul Williams

-Paul J. Matthews, the founder of the Buffalo Soldiers National Museum, researched military history and collected military artifacts and memorabilia about the Buffalo Soldiers for more than thirty years before creating the museum.
+Paul J. Matthews, the founder of the Buffalo Soldiers National Museum, researched military history and collected artifacts and memorabilia related to the Buffalo Soldiers for more than thirty years before creating the museum.
 Today, nearly half of the museum’s collection and exhibits have been donated from Matthews’s private collection.
-The bust of the Buffalo Soldier, donated from a doctor in East Texas, is the centerpiece of the museums’ collection.
+The bust of the Buffalo Soldier, donated by a doctor in East Texas, is the centerpiece of the museum’s collection.

 Buffalo Soldiers Bust

 The mission of the BSNM is to educate and to perpetuate the history, traditions, and contributions of the American Buffalo Soldier from the Revolutionary War through the present.
 The museum provides reenactments of a day in the life of the Buffalo Soldier and a talk from abolitionist Harriet Tubman for school groups.
-These talented reenactor volunteers bring history alive for the students.
+These talented reenactor volunteers bring history to life for students.

 Harriet Tubman. reenactor